Wandalen/wTools/module/move/unilang_instruction_parser/plan.md

 *   ⚪ Increment 7: Isolate and Debug Unescaping Issue (Analysis Complete)
     *   Detailed Plan: Analysis confirmed the issue was related to `strs_tools` tokenization and `unilang_instruction_parser`'s unescaping.
 The `strs_tools` part is covered by `module/core/strs_tools/task.md`.
 The `unilang_instruction_parser` part (ensuring `parser_engine.rs` calls `unescape_string_with_errors`) is now integrated into the revised Increment 2.
 Debug test files are preserved.

-*   ⚫ Increment 8: Final Checks, Specification Adherence & Cleanup
+*   ✅ Increment 8: Final Checks, Specification Adherence & Cleanup
-    *   Detailed Plan Step 1: Run `cargo clippy -p unilang_instruction_parser -- -D warnings`.
-Address any reported warnings.
+    *   Detailed Plan Step 1: Execute `cargo clippy -p unilang_instruction_parser -- -D warnings` via `execute_command`.
+Analyze output.
+If warnings exist, create sub-steps to fix them (read relevant file, apply diff, re-run clippy).
-    *   Detailed Plan Step 2: Run `cargo test -p unilang_instruction_parser --all-targets -- --nocapture`.
-Ensure all tests pass.
+    *   Detailed Plan Step 2: Execute `cargo test -p unilang_instruction_parser --all-targets -- --nocapture` via `execute_command`.
+Analyze output.
+If tests fail, apply Critical Log Analysis and create sub-steps to fix them.
+    *   Detailed Plan Step 3: Use `read_file` to get the content of `module/move/unilang/spec.md`.
+    *   Detailed Plan Step 4: Use `read_file` to get the content of key source files: `module/move/unilang_instruction_parser/src/parser_engine.rs`, `module/move/unilang_instruction_parser/src/instruction.rs`, `module/move/unilang_instruction_parser/src/item_adapter.rs`, and `module/move/unilang_instruction_parser/src/config.rs`.
-    *   Detailed Plan Step 3: Review `module/move/unilang/spec.md` against the current behavior and test coverage.
-If significant gaps are identified, plan a sub-increment to add targeted tests.
+    *   Detailed Plan Step 5: Mentally review the parser's behavior (based on code and test outcomes) against the specifications in `spec.md`.
+Identify any obvious deviations or specification points not covered by existing tests.
-    *   Pre-Analysis: All previous increments related to `unilang_instruction_parser` are assumed complete and verified.
+    *   Detailed Plan Step 6: If significant deviations or critical untested specification points are identified:
+        *   Draft new, focused test case(s) targeting these points.
+These will likely go into `tests/comprehensive_tests.rs` or a new `tests/spec_adherence_tests.rs` if many are needed.
+        *   Plan `apply_diff` or `append_to_file` to add these tests.
+        *   Execute `cargo test -p unilang_instruction_parser --all-targets -- --nocapture` via `execute_command` to run the new tests.
+        *   If new tests fail, plan and implement fixes in the source code.
+    *   Detailed Plan Step 7: (If any code changes were made in this increment) Re-run `cargo clippy -p unilang_instruction_parser -- -D warnings` and `cargo test -p unilang_instruction_parser --all-targets -- --nocapture` via `execute_command` to ensure no regressions.
+    *   Pre-Analysis: Previous increments are complete.
+Focus is now on overall crate health, comprehensive testing, and adherence to `spec.md`.
+The `named_arg_with_quoted_escaped_value_location` test has a `qqq:` comment regarding its span that might need to be addressed if `strs_tools` behavior is confirmed.
     *   Crucial Design Rules: Adherence to specifications.
+Testing: Plan with a Test Matrix When Writing Tests (if new tests are added).
     *   Relevant Behavior Rules: All tests pass, no clippy warnings, behavior matches `spec.md`.
+    *   Test Matrix: (Developed and applied for new tests SA1.1, SA1.2, SA2.1, SA2.2, SA2.3 in `comprehensive_tests.rs`)
-    *   Verification Strategy: Analyze `execute_command` output for clippy and test results.
-Manual review against `spec.md`.
+    *   Verification Strategy: Analyze `execute_command` output for `clippy` and `test`.
+Manual review of code against `spec.md`.
+Successful execution of any newly added spec-adherence tests.
     *   Commit Message: "chore(unilang_instruction_parser): Final checks, clippy, all tests pass, spec adherence"

 ### Task Requirements